expo/expo/docs/pages/guides/config-plugins.md

 ## What are mods

-An async function which accepts a config and a data object, then manipulates and returns both as an object.
+A modifier (mod for short) is an async function which accepts a config and a data object, then manipulates and returns both as an object.

-Modifiers (mods for short) are added to the `mods` object of the Expo config.
+Mods are added to the `mods` object of the Expo config.
 The `mods` object is different to the rest of the Expo config because it doesn't get serialized after the initial reading, this means you can use it to perform actions _during_ code generation.
 If possible, you should attempt to use basic plugins instead of mods as they're simpler to work with.

-- `mods` are omitted from the manifest and **cannot** be accessed via `Updates.manifest`. mods exist for the sole purpose of modifying native files during code generation!
+- `mods` are omitted from the manifest and **cannot** be accessed via `Updates.manifest`.
+Mods exist for the sole purpose of modifying native project files during code generation!
 - `mods` can be used to read and write files safely during the `expo eject` command.
-This is how Expo CLI modifies the Info.plist, entitlements, xcproj, etc...
+This is how Expo CLI modifies the `Info.plist`, entitlements, xcproj, etc...
 - `mods` are platform specific and should always be added to a platform specific object:

 `app.config.js`